The Growing Hope Project

 Our Mission

-To provide education, resources, and support to self-represented litigants in family court — with a special focus on those impacted by violence, trauma, and abuse — so they can navigate the system with strength, knowledge, and hope.
+To provide legal education for survivors, resources, and family court support to self-represented litigants in family court — with a special focus on those impacted by domestic violence, trauma, and abuse — so they can navigate the system with strength, knowledge, and hope.

 Our Vision